Charlie9009/CI_MS1_MYGYM/README.md

 * The online-training section and group-section pushed eachother down.
 I fixed it by changing the font size and margins in both full size and responsive rules.

+* The contact form on the contact page had a bug where the textarea did not size properly in internet explorer.
+I fixed it by making the container for the question form bigger.

 ### Known bugs

 * Cant sign in to the page.
 This will be implemented in the future.